Mastery of these movements will set your physique free.

 Exercise examples: barefoot workouts, band ankle inversion and eversion

-I’m willing to bet less than 5% of guys ever worry about foot and ankle strength.
-That is, until they get plantar fasciitis or sprain an ankle.
+I’m willing to bet that you’ve never given much thought to foot and ankle strength.
+This is a mistake.
+Don’t wait until you get plantar fasciitis or sprain an ankle.
 Your feet, and ankles, CONNECT you to the ground.
 You MUST pay some attention to them.

 That’ll do it.